What Is Ontology and Does the Bible Teach It

 2) Q: You mention “sarx-thinking” as the default for many modern readers.
 What does it look like to move from “sarx-thinking” to “ontological-thinking” in daily life?

 A: It’s a shift in focus.
 Sarx-thinking obsesses over how we perform, how we appear, and what roles we fulfill in the eyes of others.
 Ontological-thinking asks: “Who am I in the eyes of the Creator?”
-It’s the difference between trying to “act like a Christian” (behavior) and realizing that you have been given a “new spirit” (structure).
+It’s the difference between trying to “act like a Christian” and realizing that you have been given a new spirit.
 When you live from your structural reality in Christ, your behavior begins to align with who you are.

 3) Q: How does this view of ontology change the way we understand salvation?

-A: It moves salvation from being a purely “legal” transaction (a change of status) to an “ontological” transformation (a change of being).
-If salvation is only legal, your inner life stays the same.
+A: It moves salvation from being a purely legal transaction, a change of status, to an ontological transformation, a change of being.
+If salvation is only legal, your inner life-source stays the same.
 But Scripture says you are a new creation (2 Corinthians 5:17).
-This means your inner source, your spirit, has been made new.
-Salvation isn’t just about avoiding judgment; it’s about the emergence of a new kind of human being in union with God.
+This means the old spirit-order has ended and a new life-order has been given.
+Salvation isn’t just about avoiding judgment.
+It is about the emergence of a new kind of human being in union with God.

 4) Q: Why is it important to distinguish between the soul and the spirit?